 It important to remember that the executor/administrator has a legal duty to pay off any existing debt before distributing the remaining estate.

-Once the executor has paid any outstanding debts, they can proceed with distributing the balance in accordance with the deceased’s will, if there is one, or in accordance with the law of intestacy if there is not.
+Once the executor has collected in all of the assets and paid any outstanding debts, they can proceed with distributing the balance to the beneficiaries in accordance with the deceased’s Will, if there is one, or in accordance with the law of intestacy if there is no Will.